Balcony Flooring Ideas: 9 Ways to Upgrade Your Space

 Artificial grass goes best on a concrete balcony, as you need to fit underlay and adhesive.
 You can lay it on a wooden balcony, but you need to allow for room underneath so the wood doesn’t get wet and rot.

 You’ll need some seam tape to join the sheets together, and try to use as little glue as possible.
-It impacts drainage, which can make everything rot.
+It impacts balcony drainage, which can make everything rot.

 Method